 Caring for Self

-Taking care for your own well-being, managing stress, and taking steps that support your own coping, mental health and resilience makes a difference for yourself and your loved ones.
+Taking steps to care for your own well-being and steps to support your own coping, mental health and resilience makes a difference for yourself and your loved ones.

 Healing from Past Experiences

 Witnessing and experiencing the impacts of violence as a loved one can be incredibly painful and at times challenging.
 LIA is honoured to support loved ones as they navigate healing after witnessing recent or past violence, transforming trauma, and moving towards their preferred horizons.